aws/aws-advanced-jdbc-wrapper/README.md

 The AWS Advanced JDBC Wrapper is meant to work with any JDBC driver.
 Currently, the JDBC Wrapper has been validated to support the [PostgreSQL JDBC Driver](https://github.com/pgjdbc/pgjdbc).
 Support for the [MySQL JDBC Driver](https://github.com/mysql/mysql-connector-j) and the [MariaDB JDBC Driver](https://github.com/mariadb-corporation/mariadb-connector-j) will be released in the future.

 In conjunction with the PostgreSQL JDBC Driver, the AWS Advanced JDBC Wrapper enables fast failover for Amazon Aurora with PostgreSQL compatibility.
 Support is planned for additional features such as read/write splitting and AWS Secrets Manager usage.
+DC.
+We will have secrets manager at release I think
 ## About the Wrapper

 ### What is Failover?
 In an Amazon Aurora database (DB) cluster, failover is a mechanism by which Aurora automatically repairs the DB cluster status when a primary DB instance becomes unavailable.
 It achieves this goal by electing an Aurora Replica to become the new primary DB instance, so that the DB cluster can provide maximum availability to a primary read-write DB instance.
 The AWS Advanced JDBC Wrapper is designed to coordinate with this behavior in order to provide minimal downtime in the event of a DB instance failure.
+DC.
+When any instance becomes unavailable ?

 ### Benefits of the AWS Advanced JDBC Wrapper
 Although Aurora is able to provide maximum availability through the use of failover, existing client drivers do not currently support this functionality.
 This is partially due to the time required for the DNS of the new primary DB instance to be fully resolved in order to properly direct the connection.
 The AWS Advanced JDBC Wrapper allows customers to continue using their existing community drivers in addition to having the JDBC Wrapper fully exploit failover behavior by maintaining a cache of the Aurora cluster topology and each DB instance's role (Aurora Replica or primary DB instance).
 This topology is provided via a direct query to the Aurora DB, essentially providing a shortcut to bypass the delays caused by DNS resolution.
 With this knowledge, the AWS Advanced JDBC Wrapper can more closely monitor the Aurora DB cluster status so that a connection to the new primary DB instance can be established as fast as possible.
 Additionally, as noted above, the AWS Advanced JDBC Wrapper is designed to augment existing JDBC community drivers and be a unified connector to JDBC workflows for Aurora.

 ## Getting Started
 For more information on how to obtain the JDBC Wrapper, minimum requirements to use it, and how to integrate the JDBC Wrapper into your project, please visit the [Getting Started page](./docs/GettingStarted.md).

+Link to development here ?

 ## Using the Wrapper
 Please refer to the JDBC Wrapper's [Documentation page](./docs/Documentation.md) for details about using the JDBC Wrapper.